-Anne Liu Kellor is a writer, teacher, editor, and mother.
-Her essays have appeared in publications such as the anthology WAKING UP AMERICAN: COMING OF AGE BICULTURALLY (Seal Press), The Los Angeles Review, Vela Magazine, and Literary Mama.
-Anne holds a MFA from Antioch University Los Angeles and has received grants or residencies from Hedgebrook, 4Culture, Hypatia-in-the-Woods, and Jack Straw Productions.
+Anne Liu Kellor is a writer, teacher, editor, writing coach, and mother.
+Her essays have appeared in publications such as the New England Review, Longreads, Entropy Magazine, The Normal School, Fourth Genre, The Los Angeles Review, Vela Magazine, Duende, and Literary Mama.
+Anne holds a MFA from Antioch University Los Angeles and has received fellowships and grants from Hedgebrook, 4Culture, Hypatia-in-the-Woods, and Jack Straw Productions.
 She teaches creative nonfiction workshops at the Hugo House and works one-on-one with writers as well.

-As a writing mentor and facilitator, Anne loves to create safe, fertile spaces where everyone is encouraged to write openly, share freely, and listen deeply to each other’s silences and words.
+As a writing coach and facilitator, Anne seeks to create safe, fertile spaces where people can listen, share, and witness each other’s stories.
 When not writing, she loves to read, hike, sing, dance, and be in nature.